infinyon/node-bindgen/README.md

 ## CLI Installation

-Install nj-cli command line which will be used to generate native library.
+Install nj-cli command line, which will be used to generate the native library.

 ```
 cargo install nj-cli